Eccenux/wikiploy-rollout-example/README.md

 	- [Non-default site](README-wikiploy-concepts.md#non-default-site)

 ## See also
 - [README: building your project](https://github.com/Eccenux/Wikiploy/blob/main/README.building%20your%20project.md) recommendation on how to build JS and CSS for your gadgets (includes unit testing setup).
+Note, that README describes the same things that are already prepared for you in this template.